rakibul-sitab/Data-Analyst-Portfolio/Udacity projects/README.md

 ## Project 3 : Understand the results of an A/B test run by an e-commerce website
-The project goal is to work through this notebook to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.The data set have been collected from udacity.
+The project goal is to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.The data set have been collected from udacity.